 GRE Writing Tips to Analyze an Argument

 Let’s be clear, you have faced a tough task and need to be absolutely serious about it.
 You need to analyze the argument scrupulously to extract the logic of the entire subject.
 Your job is to find all the key elements of the argument and build a proper counter-argument to compete with the prompt.
 There is no way you can cheat somehow so do your best to achieve the highest score possible.
+In order to estimate your score in advance, you can calculate your Grade beforehand.

 If you are attentive enough, you will that every prompt has lots of arguments filled up with weak assumptions.
 So, it should be easy for you to get something really powerful against it.
 Below you will find the list of great tips to use while preparing for your GRE test.